python/cpython/Doc/library/pyexpat.rst

    content returned by Expat to avoid multiple calls to the :meth:`CharacterDataHandler` callback whenever possible.
 This can improve performance substantially since Expat normally breaks character data into chunks at every line ending.
-This attribute is false by default, and may be changed at any time.
+This attribute is a falsey value by default, and may be changed at any time.